Punktum-dk/das-service-specification/README.md

 The document describes the current DK Hostmaster DAS implementation, for more general documentation on the used protocols and additional information please refer to the RFCs and additional resources in the References and Resources chapters below.
 Any future extensions and possible additions and changes to the implementation are not within the scope of this document and will not be discussed or mentioned throughout this document.

+Printable version can be obtained via [this link](https://gitprint.com/DK-Hostmaster/das-service-specification/blob/master/README.md), using the gitprint service.

 ## Document History

+* 1.2 2016-04-19
+  * Filled in data in the datasheet, more information will follow
+  * Filled in details on blocking policy for failed login attempts based on user-id and IP-address

 * 1.1 2015-09-02
   * Migrated to markdown and hosting on Github, no changes to actual content just formatting